ninoseki/sbom-workshop/docs/setup.md

 If you still have the issue, please rebuild the container.

+> **Note**
-Note that Python requirements for the hands-on challenges are installed in the virtual environment via Poetry.
+> Python requirements for the hands-on challenges are installed in the virtual environment via Poetry.
 It is activated by default.

 ```bash
 $ python ...